World Cup 2022 countdown: The road to Qatar – who's qualified, who can't and who might

-With under eight months until the 2022 World Cup gets underway in Qatar, 17 of the 32 participants are yet to be confirmed.
+As we head towards the final few 2022 World Cup qualifiers, 13 of the 32 participants are still yet to be confirmed.

-Familiar heavyweights like Argentina, Belgium, Brazil, France, England and Germany have already sealed their places, but some other significant names still have a question mark over their participation later this year.
+Japan, Saudi Arabia, Ecuador, Uruguay and Canada have sealed their places in Qatar in the last week, but nerves are still jangling for those uncertain of theirs.

-We are at the play-off mark in the UEFA and CAF regions, while group stages head towards conclusions in the AFC, CONCACAF and CONMEBOL sections.
+The play-offs in the UEFA and CAF regions come to a head, while there remain some final issues to be ironed out in the group stages in the AFC, CONCACAF and CONMEBOL sections.

-It is a crucial point of the season at club level, but players must temporarily move their minds to their national sides as it is make-or-break for some of those still competing in qualifiers at this late stage.
+The inter-confederation play-offs also take shape, with the winner of the OFC section to be confirmed.

-Here, Stats Perform runs through how qualifying is looking in each region…
+Here, Stats Perform runs through how the last few embers of qualifying is looking in each region…

 AFC (Asia)